-The AEC will advise financial controllers of their obligation to lodge a return following the conclusion of the financial year.
+The AEC will advise financial controllers of their obligation to lodge a return following the conclusion of the financial year or upon registration.
 Associated entities should ensure their contact details with the AEC are current.

 Completed returns, including nil returns must reach the AEC no later than 16 weeks after the end of the financial year.